-Generation Farms came to fruition when Cotton Wood Agriculture acquired Stanley Farms and Coggins Farms, two legendary produce families.
 The Stanleys bring to the table three generations of onion expertise.
 Their name is synonymous with Vidalia sweet onions and family farming in Vidalia, Georgia.
 R.T.
 Stanley began his agriculture career as a sharecropper in 1964 and eventually bought his own land.
 He grew his first five acres of sweet onions in 1975.
-Today, Stanley Farms, operated by the patriarch’s sons Tracey, Brian and Vince grows more than 1,000 acres of onions, including sweet Georgia reds.
+Today, Stanley Farms, operated by the patriarch’s sons Tracey, Brian and Vince, grows more than 1,000 acres of onions, including sweet Georgia reds.
 They also grow sweet potatoes.

-With farmland now spread across Georgia and Florida, Generations also is positioning itself as the best alternative to West Coast produce, while holding to its promise to act as good stewards of the environment.
+With farmland spread across Georgia and Florida, Generations has become the best alternative to West Coast produce, all the while holding to its promise to act as good stewards of the environment.